‘Leading Junior’ Ranked: Tier 1 – for ME – Legal 500 2023 and Chambers & Partners 2023

 IP and Media/Entertainment

-Response Clothing Ltd v Edinburgh Woollen Mill Ltd EWHC 148 (IPEC).
+Response Clothing Ltd v Edinburgh Woollen Mill Ltd EWHC 148 (IPEC); ECDR 11.
 Copyright in a fabric design.
 The first UK case to consider the impact of recent EU case law on what is a “copyright work”.
-Under appeal.

 Asia Standard Management Services Ltd v Standard International Management LLC EWHC 28 (Ch).
 Trade mark appeal to the High Court on extent to which Hearing Officers need to consider goods and services individually in likelihood of confusion cases.